SergeySkakun/rsschool-cv/cv.md

 - [2016-2022] - Department of Labor, Employment and Social Protection, care for a disabled person
 - [2022-2023] - State Unitary Enterprise Lida Housing and Communal Services, electronics engineer
 - [2023-2024] - Department of Labor, Employment and Social Protection, care for a disabled person

+## Education

+2014, GrSU, Department of Modern Programming Technologies, a bachelor of since

+## English

+A1/A2